Bealby/magnet-fishing/README.md

 information can be provided:

-**Security Feature** Security is required to be strengthened for each user, so that others cannot delete or edit their logs.
+**Security Feature** Security is required to be strengthened for each user, so only the user can delete or edit their own logs.
 Displaying users’ emails displayed is also not ideal; a better option would be to include a chat forum.

 **Login Facility** It would be wise and more user friendly